 New year – new trends.
-2021 demanded a lot from us and taught us that the ability to adapt quickly has become one of the most important virtues in private life and in business.
-Offices were moved quickly to their own four walls, analog events took place digitally from one day to the next, and remote work became the norm.
+2021 demanded a lot from us and taught us that the ability to adapt quickly had become one of the essential virtues in private life and business.
+Offices were swiftly moved to their own four walls, analog events took place digitally from one day to the next, and remote work became the norm.

 The corona pandemic has accelerated technological development at an enormous speed and focused on essential technologies.
-For example, the Zoom video conference service alone recently recorded several hundred million video conference participations per day.
-In December 2019, on the other hand, there were only around 10 million participations in the entire month.
+For example, the Zoom video conference service alone recently recorded several hundred million video conference participants per day.
+In December 2019, on the other hand, there were only around 10 million participants in the entire month.

 Now we rightly ask ourselves which visionary ideas and technologies are already in the starting blocks to conquer our “new” everyday work and our increasingly digitalized private life.
 Leading figures from Forbes Magazine, the financial services company Cowen and the management consultancy Deloitte have made current trend forecasts.

 We are bundling 5 of the tech trends for 2021 from the analyzes for you here.

 Healthcare is usually more of a sector that adapts more slowly to new realities and trends.
 Even new technologies often only find harmony here later than in related industries.
 Even if some developments towards the digital health system started before the pandemic, Covid-19 is currently acting as a booster for digitizing the health system.
 It makes the option of adapting new technologies a necessity.

 For example, the WHO recently gave an outlook on the developments necessary in the industry over the next five years.
 With the appeal to significantly accelerate the growth and introduction of affordable and scalable digital health solutions.
 The focus is on technologies such as telemedicine, artificial intelligence, robotics, and big data analytics.
 It can also observe that health care is becoming more and more personalized.